A pregnancy test is around 99 percent reliable.

 - Infertility medication

-Alcohol in the blood stream does not affect the pregnancy test because it does not interfere with the hormone levels being measured.
-However, if an individual is trying to get pregnant or expecting to fall pregnant, alcohol use is not recommended.
+Alcohol in the blood stream does not affect the pregnancy test because it does not interfere with the measurement of the hormone levels.

-- Deficiencies of immunoglobulin A (IgA) - an antibody important in immune function
+- a deficiency of immunoglobulin A (IgA), an important antibody in immune function

-- Gestational trophoblastic neoplasms - rare uterine tumors
+- gestational trophoblastic neoplasms, a rare uterine tumor